 The truth is that we couldn’t hope to do what we do without our diverse staff.
-We believe it is therefore our duty to provide and maintain a supportive culture for all of our employees and that is why we have a number of employee support groups.
-These groups provide peer support as well as provide the RCN with information on how we can improve our performance on diversity, equality and human rights issues and as an employer more broadly.
+We believe it is therefore our duty to provide and maintain a supportive, respectful culture for all of our people and that is why we have a number of staff network and support groups.
+These groups provide peer support as well as provide the RCN with insight on how we can improve our performance on diversity, equality and human rights issues and as an employer more broadly.
 They are:

 Armed Forces Corporate Covenant

 The RCN are part of the Armed Forces Covenant which sets out the relationship between the nation, the nation, the government and the armed forces, with current exception to Northern Ireland.
 The covenant recognises that the whole nation has a moral obligation to members of the armed forces and their families, and establishes how they should expect to be treated.